By the end of this section, you will be able to:

 Plessy v.
 Fergusson had been overturned.
 The challenge now was to integrate schools.
 A year later, the U.S. Supreme Court ordered southern school systems to begin desegregation “with all deliberate speed.”
 Some school districts voluntarily integrated their schools.
 For many other districts, however, “deliberate speed” was very, very slow.

 It soon became clear that enforcing Brown v. the Board of Education would require presidential intervention.
 Eisenhower did not agree with the U.S. Supreme Court’s decision and did not wish to force southern states to integrate their schools.
 However, as president, he was responsible for doing so.
 In 1957, Central High School in Little Rock, Arkansas, was forced to accept its first nine African American students, who became known as the Little Rock Nine.
-In response, Arkansas governor Orval Faubus called out the state National Guard to prevent the students from attending classes, removing the troops only after Eisenhower told him to do so.
+In response, Arkansas governor Orval Faubus called out the state National Guard to prevent the students from attending classes.
+The soldiers turned away the first student to attempt entry, Elizabeth Eckford, leaving the 15-year-old to be followed and threatened by dozens of White adults.
 A subsequent attempt by the nine students to attend school resulted in mob violence.
 Eisenhower then placed the Arkansas National Guard under federal control and sent the U.S. Army’s 101st airborne unit to escort the students to and from school as well as from class to class (Figure 28.20).
 This was the first time since the end of Reconstruction that federal troops once more protected the rights of African Americans in the South.

 Throughout the course of the school year, the Little Rock Nine were insulted, harassed, and physically assaulted; nevertheless, they returned to school each day.
 At the end of the school year, the first African American student graduated from Central High.
 At the beginning of the 1958–1959 school year, Orval Faubus ordered all Little Rock’s public schools closed.
 In the opinion of White segregationists, keeping all students out of school was preferable to having them attend integrated schools.
 In 1959, the U.S. Supreme Court ruled that the school had to be reopened and that the process of desegregation had to proceed.

-Efforts to desegregate public schools led to a backlash among most southern Whites.
+Efforts to desegregate public schools led to a backlash among many White people.
 Many greeted the Brown decision with horror; some World War II veterans questioned how the government they had fought for could betray them in such a fashion.
 Some White parents promptly withdrew their children from public schools and enrolled them in all-White private academies, many newly created for the sole purpose of keeping White children from attending integrated schools.
 Often, these “academies” held classes in neighbors’ basements or living rooms.

 Other White southerners turned to state legislatures or courts to solve the problem of school integration.
 Orders to integrate school districts were routinely challenged in court.
 When the lawsuits proved unsuccessful, many southern school districts responded by closing all public schools, as Orval Faubus had done after Central High School was integrated.
 One county in Virginia closed its public schools for five years rather than see them integrated.
 Besides suing school districts, many southern segregationists filed lawsuits against the NAACP, trying to bankrupt the organization.
 Many national politicians supported the segregationist efforts.
 In 1956, ninety-six members of Congress signed “The Southern Manifesto,” in which they accused the U.S. Supreme Court of misusing its power and violating the principle of states’ rights, which maintained that states had rights equal to those of the federal government.